jezzsantos/saastack/docs/design-principles/0150-all-use-cases.md

 ### Users (End User)

-1. Assign [platform] roles to the current user
+1. Assign [platform] roles to an existing user
+1. Unassign [platform] roles to an existing user (except `Standard` role)
+1. Invite a guest to register on the platform (a referral)
+1. Resend an invitation to a guest
+1. Guest verifies an invitation is still valid

 ### Identities